 'I ran up £1,000s in debt while suffering from depression... now I'm digging myself out of it'

-I usually write blogs as the 'MoneySavingIdiot', chronicling my attempts to practise what we preach at MSE (the last one was on switching bank accounts).
+I usually write blogs as the 'MoneySavingIdiot', chronicling my attempts to practise what we preach at MoneySavingExpert.
 But as this is a more personal blog, written ahead of World Mental Health Day, I thought it would be better coming from MSE Kelvin.
 So, here's my tale of my own mental health struggles and how I've battled credit card debt...

-Update from MSE Kelvin, Fri 19 May 2023: I wrote this blog way back in 2019, but both the message and logic are still relevant, so I've done this update for Mental Health Awareness Week 2023 – if you know anyone struggling with their mental health and money, please share this in case it can help them.
+Update from MSE Kelvin, Tuesday 8 October 2024: Though I bashed out this blog way back in 2019, both the message and logic are still relevant, so this is a little update for World Mental Health Day 2024 – if you know anyone having a hard time who it might help, please share it their way.

 How I fell into debt while suffering from depression